hanks/github-approve-deny/README.md

 ![demo](https://raw.githubusercontent.com/hanks/github-approve-deny/master/demo/demo.gif)

 ## Installation
+**Not publish to Chrome Store yet.**
+1. Remove the original extension if you installed.
+And press Command+Shift+Delete to check **Cached images and files** to clear your Chrome cache.
-**Not publish to Chrome Store yet.** Just download [.crx](https://github.com/hanks/github-approve-deny/raw/master/dist/github-approve-deny.crx), and drop to Chrome to install.
+2. Just download [.crx](https://github.com/hanks/github-approve-deny/raw/master/dist/github-approve-deny.crx), and drop to Chrome to install.

 ## Credits
 Thanks to the original author -- [cisox](https://github.com/cisox/github-approve-deny) for this cool tool.